uw-cmg/StructOpt/docs/parameters.rst

                       "kwargs": kwargs_N}
     }

-The string for *crossover_i*,  is the name of the crossover one wants to use.
-The probability *p_i* is the probability of the crossover occuring if a mate is determined to happen in the population. *p_i* values should sum to 1. *kwargs_i* are dictionaries that input the kwargs to the crossover function one is using.
-These will be specific to the function and can be found in their help function.
+The string for *crossover_i*, is the name of the crossover that will be used.
+The probability *p_i* is the probability of the crossover occuring if a mate is determined to happen in the population. *p_i* values should sum to 1. *kwargs_i* are dictionaries that input the kwargs to the crossover function being used.
+These kwargs will be specific to the function and can be found in their help function.

 Currently the only crossover in use in the algorithm is the cut-and-splice operator introduced by Deaven and Ho.
 The description is shown below.

-.. autofunction:: structopt.cluster.population.crossovers.rotate
+.. autofunction:: structopt.common.population.crossovers.rotate

 Selections
 ==========

-Selections are operations for choosing which individuals to "mate" in producing new individuals.
-Individuals are chosen based on their fitness, and different selection functions determine how diverse the children should be.
+Selections are operations for choosing which individuals to "mate" when producing new individuals.
+Individuals are chosen based on their fitness, and different selection functions determine how which individuals will be mated.
+The selection scheme impacts the diversity of subsequent populations.

 Selections are given as a dictionary entry defined by the ``selections`` key in the input file.
 The structure of the selections dictionary with *N* desired selections is given below.